 GRESB B.V. is a wholly owned subsidiary of Green Business Certification Inc., a non-profit corporation incorporated in the United States under the laws of the District of Columbia.

-Below is more detail on GRESB Staff, the makeup of the Board of Directors, Advisory Boards and Benchmark Committees.
+Below is more detail on GRESB Staff, the makeup of the Board of Directors, Advisory Boards, Benchmark Committees and Industry Working Groups.

 Board of Directors